 Feelings, like the seasons, can shift.
 You are not obligated to endure the bitter cold of winter for the rest of your life.
 Good times are on their way, so be patient.

 Parting ways with someone can be one of the most painful experiences in life.
 The agony can be unbearable.

-Carrie Underwood, on the other hand, teaches us the value of hope and acceptance.
-Things may have ended, but who knows, maybe you’ll be reunited with them someday to pick up where you left off.
+On the other hand, Carrie Underwood teaches us the value of hope and acceptance.
+Things may have ended, but who knows, Maybe you’ll be reunited with them someday to pick up where you left off.